Boosting the convergence of low-variance DSMC by GSIS: Introduction

-The deterministic methods for the Boltzmann equation to solve multiscale flows have made remarkable achievements over past few decades.
-Based on discrete velocity method (DVM), the unified gas-kinetic scheme (UGKS) presented by Xu \emph{et al.} has been developed tremendously~\cite{xu-2010B,huang-2012,liu-2016}.
-The convection and collision of gas molecules are simultaneously solved in UGKS, thus the restrictions on spatial cell size and time step are removed.
-When the discrete scale is smaller than the spatial collision scale, it has the same mechanism as traditional DVM.
-For discrete scale much larger than spatial collision scale, the scheme is asymptotically approaching to NS equation, making it efficient to deal with multiscale problems~\cite{zhu-2016}.
-However, as for near-continuum flow, UGKS still needs many iterations to obtain the solution in a steady-state condition.
-To overcome this challenge, the general synthetic iterative scheme (GSIS) alternately solve the steady-state macroscopic synthetic equation and mesoscopic gas kinetic equation~\cite{SIS,FCA,CWF,su-2020}.
-Thus, it can find the steady-state solutions of rarefied gas flows within dozens of iterations at any Knudsen number, but also uses a larger cell size than UGKS~\cite{FCA}.
+On the contrary, the deterministic methods to solve the Boltzmann equation have made remarkable achievements over the past few decades.
+Based on the discrete velocity method (DVM), the unified gas-kinetic scheme (UGKS) has been developed~\cite{xu-2010B,huang-2012,Huang-2013}.
+The convection and collision are simultaneously solved, thus the restrictions on cell size and time step are removed.
+When the discrete scale is smaller than the kinetic scale, it has the same mechanism as traditional DVM.
+For discrete scale much larger than kinetic scale, the scheme is asymptotically approaching to Navier-Stokes equation, making it efficient to deal with multiscale problems~\cite{zhu-2016}.
+However, for near-continuum flows, UGKS still needs many iterations to obtain the steady-state solution.
+To overcome this challenge, the general synthetic iterative scheme (GSIS) alternately solve the steady-state macroscopic synthetic equation and mesoscopic gas kinetic equation~\cite{SIS,CWF}, which can not only find the steady-state solutions within dozens of iterations at any Knudsen number, but also uses a larger cell size than UGKS~\cite{FCA}.

-Inspired of the success of the GSIS in multiscale problems, the similar technique is expected to accelerate the slow convergence of DSMC method in the simulation of near-continuum flows.
-Therefore, we incorporate solving macroscopic synthetic equations into the DSMC method.
-For the sake of simplicity, we realize the coupling method in the low-variance direct simulation Monte Carlo (LVDSMC) with BGK collision operator in the present work, to achieve asymptotic preservation and fast convergence for all flow regimes.